daniparera/MCR/Mappings/README.md

 To execute properly the updateMatrix.py script is necessary that datasets contain data structuret in certain format.

 The format is synset in the first column, word in second column and in the third and last column the confidence score.
-The word format is without space.
+The word format is without blank space between elements.

 Behaviour
 -------